NEXT GENERATION BIO-FUEL

 Corn Cobs have very high hemicellulose content and are particularly easy to digest.
 Pre-hydrolysis at temperature of 150 Centigrade converts the hemicellulose to xylose after only 5 minutes.

 For the Hydrolysis phase, Benchmark proposed pathway uses Acid Hydrolysis (Sulfuric Acid).
 The large volume of acid required about equal the weight of sugars produced; therefore, to be cost effective, the sulfuric acid needs to be recovered and recycled.

 The recovery of sulfuric acid has a high boiling point.
-We are installing state of the art instrumentation controls in the recovery distillation flash point extractions, allowing for a very precise recovery.
+Available state of the art instrumentation controls in the distillation flash extraction points, allowes for a very precise recovery.